Democratic Party (Hong Kong): Anti-extradition protest and security law (2019–2023)

 The Democratic Party quickly warned about the possibility that the 2019 Hong Kong extradition bill could be used by China to have political dissidents extradited, and was supportive to the protestors, subsequently became the largest party in the 2019 local elections.
 Democratic party member Lam Cheuk-ting was injured in the 2019 Yuen Long attack.
 In August 2020, he was arrested on charges of rioting during that attack, and again in December 2020 for allegedly disclosing the personal information of individuals connected to it.

 The Hong Kong national security law was imposed by the Chinese Government in 2020, criticised as silencing the dissidents.
 The Party faced political pressure from the government and pro-Beijing camp.
-After the legislative election, which the democrats were aiming to secure a majority, was delayed, Democratic Party legislators remained in the parliament despite of divisions in the supporters.
+After the legislative election, which the democrats were aiming to secure a majority, was delayed, Democratic Party legislators remained in the parliament despite divisions in the supporters.
 All LegCo members from the Party resigned later that year along with allied colleagues after Beijing ousted four legislators, leaving the party with no representation for the first time since the Provisional Legislative Council.
 Some party seniors, including former chairman Wu Chi-wai, ex-MP Lam Cheuk-ting, Andrew Wan, were arrested in early 2021 and jailed for collusion.
 Lo Kin-hei, the chairperson, along with three ex-chairs, Albert Ho, Martin Lee, Yeung Sum, each faced various charges.
 The government introduced a requirement that all district councillors had to swear an oath of allegiance to Hong Kong and China, upon which a majority of pro-democracy councillors, fearful of retroactive disqualification and bankruptcy threats, chose to resign from their office after reports of possible disqualification for not upholding the Basic Law.

 The Democratic Party did not field a candidate for the 2021 legislative election, the first time since handover of Hong Kong in 1997, after a two-week application period to nominate party members ended without a candidate stepping forward.
 Beijing loyalists had warned the Party not to "boycott" the election.
 Party divisions were exposed as Fred Li, former Democratic MP, Edith Leung, vice-chairlady, and So Yat-hang, member of the Central Committee, supported non-establishment candidate without party's consent, of which the former two were expelled from the party.
 Democrats re-elected Lo Kin-hei in December 2022 as chairman, days after Lo was acquitted of participating in an unlawful assembly close to the 2019 Polytechnic University siege.

 The party did not run in the 2023 local elections after its members failed to obtain enough nominations required after an overhaul of election rules, while Fred Li was not re-appointed by the government as member of the quango Travel Industry Authority.
 This left the Democratic Party without any elected representatives nor public office positions starting from 2024, for the first time since its formation.